Activision's Boston studio workers announce unionization

 The move would make the Boston-based studio, the third Activision Blizzard studio to seek unionization.

-The 57 workers in the Proletariat unit – that include animators, designers, engineers, producers and quality assurance workers – said they have filed for a union representation election with the National Labor Relations Board.
+The 57 workers in the Proletariat unit – that include animators, designers, engineers, producers and quality assurance workers – said they have filed for a union representation election with the National Labor Relations Board (NLRB).

+Activision said it received the petition on Wednesday and will provide a response to the NLRB in the coming days.

 Earlier in July, Activision said that it had Proletariat to expand the development pipeline of its online role-playing game "World of Warcraft".